tytydraco/yessleep/out/Passenger_29.md

 "Yeah, but she looked really scared."

-I could hear the stewardess scoffing, "Looked to me like she didn't want to sit next to the fat guy, if you ask me."
+I could hear the stewardess scoffing, "Looked to me like she didn't want to sit next to the fat guy.”

 "She looked scared Amy," Roger sounded firm.